Code-Institute-Submissions/ip69719-MS2/README.md

 ### Media

-* Free image was sourced from from [Pexels]()
+* Free image was sourced from [Pixabay](https://pixabay.com/) and [StickPNG](https://www.stickpng.com/)

 ### Code

-* How to auto-resize an Image to Fit into a DIV Container using CSS.
-Code was adopted from the [TutorialRepublic]()

-* Learned and adopted code for border-collapse property from [DEV]().

-* Learned and adopted code for table-layoutcss property from  [MDN Web Docs]()

-* Learned and adopted code for for :placeholder property to change the color of the placeholder text from [W3 school]()
+* Used [Coding Ninjas](https://www.codingninjas.com/blog/2020/11/03/how-to-create-a-quiz-in-javascript/?amp=1) tutorial as a reference to implement project idea.

+* Used [Zenva Academy](https://academy.zenva.com/product/javascript-mini-projects-language-learning-game/) tutorial as a reference to implement project idea.

+* Learned how to display two divs side by side from [coder coder!](https://coder-coder.com/display-divs-side-by-side/).

 ### Acknowledgements